-This agreement does not need to be recorded on a COT3 form.
+The agreement does not need to be recorded on a COT3 form.
 It can be agreed between you and your employer in writing or orally with the help of a conciliation officer and it will still be valid and binding.
-It is advisable to obtain a COT3 agreement in writing so the terms are clear to both you and your employer.
+It is advisable to obtain a copy of your COT3 agreement in writing so the terms are clear to both you and your employer, and so that you have the document in case you need to refer to it in future.

-You should ensure that you are happy with the terms reached before you communicate them to the conciliation officer.
-If a COT3 has been drafted check the final version and ensure you are happy with all the terms.
-Once you communicate the terms of your agreement to the conciliation officer, the agreement cannot be changed.
+If a COT3 has been drafted, check the final version and ensure you are happy with all the terms before you communicate to the conciliation officer.
+This is because once you communicate the terms of your agreement to the conciliation officer, the agreement cannot be changed.
 A verbal agreement will be binding.
-Before you make a verbal agreement, it is a good idea to ask to be provided with a draft COT3.
+So, before you make a verbal agreement, it is a good idea to ask to be provided with a draft COT3 so that you can check each and every provision which you are agreeing to.

-When the COT3 has been agreed, the tribunal will no longer be able to hear your claim.
-If you agree to a COT3 during early conciliation, your conciliation officer will notify the tribunal that the potential claim has been settled.
+If you agree to a COT3 during the early conciliation period, your conciliation officer will notify the tribunal that the potential claim has been settled.
 If you have already submitted an ET1 form, you may be required to contact the tribunal to inform them that your dispute has been settled and you are therefore withdrawing your claim.

 Unlike Settlement Agreements, there is no requirement for you to obtain independent legal advice for the COT3 to be binding.
-Your conciliation officer should explain the terms of the COT3 and their effect.
+Your conciliation officer should explain the terms of the COT3 and their effect, so do ask questions if you don’t understand something.

 Considerations when negotiating a COT3

-A COT3 is a type of settlement agreement.
+A COT3 is a type of settlement agreement, and it will bring a close to the matters you have raised.
 When settling a dispute, you want to be comfortable with the outcome.
-There is always a bit of give and take required in any type of settlement negotiation.
-However, some additional points, specific to COT3 are set out below:
+There is always a bit of give and take required in any type of settlement negotiation, and it is important that you fully understand the terms in the agreement.

-- The conciliation officer will work to a standard COT3 template.
+- The Acas conciliation officer will work from a standard COT3 template.
 This does not mean that you have to agree to every clause.
 You can negotiate for clauses to be changed, added or removed.

 Negotiating a reference